NGeorgescu/Intransitive_dice/README.md

 This works because every die beats the next n//2 (three, in this case) dice on two each of the low, medium, and high values.
 Therefore 2/3s of cases are just decided by a low vs medium vs high roll.
 However, on the remaining 1/3 of cases, 2/3 of them are decided in this fashion.
 Hence, the winning bias is 5/9 under this system.

+The Multiplayer Dice class has a "winning" class, wherein you can input the dice your competitors pulled in order to see which dice beats all of them.
+If you have `m` competitors, you can guarantee a winning die with `n = 2m+1` dice.